biod/BioD/README.md

 The sliding window is a derivation of the first - a read at a time or a nucleotide at a time.

-At this point this functionality is mostly in BioD, but not in an intuitive way.
-We are building up this functionality and will give examples (WIP).

 # Install